GKM theory for orbifold stratified spaces and application to singular toric varieties

-We also note that not every convex polytope has a retraction sequence, for instance the convex hull of $\{\pm (1,0,0), \pm(0,1,0), \pm(0,0,1)\}$.
-It is a $3$-dimensional convex polytope with $6$ vertices, and each of vertices does not have any neighborhood homeomorphic to $\RR^3_\geq$.
+\begin{remark} Not every convex polytope has a retraction sequence, for instance the convex hull of $\{\pm (1,0,0), \pm(0,1,0), \pm(0,0,1)\}$.
+It is a $3$-dimensional convex polytope with $6$ vertices and each of the vertices does not have any neighborhood homeomorphic to $\RR^3_\geq$. \end{remark}

 In terms of toric varieties, above examples shows that the category of toric varieties over almost simple polytopes is strictly larger than the category of all simplicial toric varieties.